Australia and nuclear weapons

 Australia does not possess any nuclear weapons and is not seeking to become a nuclear weapons state.
 Australia's core obligations as a non-nuclear weapon state are set out in the Nuclear Non-Proliferation Treaty (NPT).
 This includes a solemn undertaking not to acquire nuclear weapons.

 What is Australia doing to prevent the spread or use of nuclear weapons?

-Australia is currently a strong supporter of the 'progressive approach' to advancing nuclear disarmament and non-proliferation.
-This includes pursuing and supporting risk reduction measures such as greater transparency and reporting, advancing the agenda of the 12 nation Non-Proliferation Disarmament Initiative (NPDI) in implementing the 2010 NPT Action Plan, commencing negotiations on a Fissile Material Cut-off Treaty (FMCT), and promoting the entry into force of the Comprehensive Test Ban Treaty (CTBT).
+Australia is a strong supporter of the 'progressive approach' to advancing nuclear disarmament and non-proliferation.
+This includes working with nuclear and non-nuclear weapon states on further developing nuclear disarmament, risk reduction and transparency measures, advancing the agenda of the NPDI in implementing the 2010 NPT Action Plan, commencing negotiations on a Fissile Material Cut-off Treaty (FMCT), and promoting the entry into force of the Comprehensive Test Ban Treaty (CTBT).